-The morning the Zieglergasse re-opens to traffic, the asphalt is still missing in three places.
-Where there was a parking lane in 2019, there is now a small cluster of Stadtbäume, planted, irrigated, and stubbornly alive after a summer that crossed thirty-six degrees seventeen times.
-The pavement around them is a porous mineral mix that absorbs rain like blotting paper.
-The temperature, on the city sensor mounted to the streetlamp opposite, reads two and a half degrees lower than the same hour, the same week, on the still-asphalted Mariahilfer Straße three blocks away.
+The morning the Kleistgasse re-opens to people, the asphalt is still missing in places.
+Where there was a parking lane in 2019, there is now a small cluster of Stadtbäume — street trees, planted, irrigated, and stubbornly alive after a summer of repeated heat days.
+The ground around them is a porous mineral mix that takes in rain like blotting paper.
+The street is quieter than the still-asphalted thoroughfare a few blocks away, and, in the shade the canopy now throws across the carriageway, it is measurably cooler.

 This is what the City of Vienna calls the Schwammstadt-Prinzip.
 The official translation is “sponge city”.
 The colloquial translation, in the Magistratsabteilungen that have been quietly building it since 2019, is closer to: stop fighting the rain, stop sealing the ground, and stop pretending the climate that built this city is the climate it has now.

-By August, the same department had a pilot scheme on the street.
-The first Coole Straße, on the Ergonomiestraße in the 7th district, was a paint job and a few sun-sails, light-touch, plausibly cheap, designed to test whether residents would accept what was effectively a parking removal.
-They did.
+By August, the city had a pilot scheme on the street.
+The first Coole Straßen — “cool streets” — opened in early August 2019 as a one-month trial on three sites: the Kleistgasse in the 3rd district, the Hardtmuthgasse in the 10th, and the Hasnerstraße in the 16th.
+Each was made car-free and fitted with seating, planting and mist showers — light-touch, plausibly cheap, designed to test whether residents would accept what was effectively a parking removal.
+By the city’s own survey, they did, in large numbers.
 The 2020 rollout added eighteen more streets.
-The 2021 rollout added another twenty-three.
-By the end of 2022, the city had committed, in writing, to its Strategie für klimaresiliente Stadtentwicklung: a multi-decade reorganisation of how Vienna’s street space, building stock and green network would be retuned for a climate the city had not been designed for.
+The 2021 programme, rebranded Coole Straßen Plus, added more than a dozen, several with lighter paving, water elements and tree planting meant to last beyond a single summer.
+By 2022 the city had committed, in writing, to two linked frameworks — the Smart Klima City Strategie and the Wiener Klimafahrplan — setting a course to climate neutrality by 2040 and a retuning of the city’s street space, building stock and green network for a climate it had not been designed for.

 What gets unsealed, what gets planted

 The Schwammstadt approach has three operational pieces and they are unromantic.
-The first is unsealing, pulling up asphalt on what used to be parking lanes, side streets and parts of squares, and replacing it with permeable mineral mixes that allow rainwater to percolate.
-The second is planting, new street trees, but planted in oversized substrate trenches that connect underneath the pavement, so that root systems share moisture instead of competing for it.
-The third is collecting, redirecting roof and pavement runoff into those substrate trenches instead of into the storm drains, so that the trees drink the rain that the city used to flush away.
+The first is unsealing — pulling up asphalt on what used to be parking lanes, side streets and parts of squares, and replacing it with permeable mineral mixes that allow rainwater to percolate.
+The second is planting — new street trees, but set into oversized substrate trenches that connect underneath the pavement, so that root systems share moisture instead of competing for it.
+The third is collecting — redirecting roof and pavement runoff into those trenches instead of into the storm drains, so that the trees drink the rain the city used to flush away.

 Stop fighting the rain.
 Stop sealing the ground.
 Stop pretending the climate that built this city is the climate it has now.